TobiasSekan/DailyKanji/readme.md

 * Add menu entry to deactivate timeout (hide visible timer too)
 * Make refresh interval for timer changeable via menu
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
-* Add more menu entries to reset individual things of the statistics
 * Add main counter for each test (negative/positive)
   * on right answers +1 on wrong answers - 1
   * use this counter to calculate count of same tests